AlfrescoArchive/aca-extension-example/README.md

 Provides an Angular workspace setup for Alfresco Content Application (ACA) extensions.

+Please also refer to the [Extensibility](https://alfresco.github.io/alfresco-content-app/#/extending) documentation.

-The project contains:
+This project contains:

 - Blank Angular application
-- Simple ACA extension project
+- Simple ACA extension project featuring:
+  - Extra application route backed by custom component
+  - New side navigation link
 - Scripts to build, package and publish extension libraries

 You can create multiple libraries in the same workspace.